laduplessis/JekyllTest/tutorials/_posts/2016-08-25-Introduction_to_BEAST.md

 > Import the alignment into BEAUti by either dragging and dropping the `*.nex` file into the BEAUti window open on the Partitions tab, or use `File > Import Alignment` and then locate and click the alignment file.
+>
+> Import the alignment into BEAUti by either dragging and dropping the `*.nex` file into the BEAUti window open on the Partitions tab, or use `File > Import Alignment` and then locate and click the alignment file.

 Once you have done that, the data should appear in the BEAUti window which should look as shown in [Figure 1](#fig:data).

 ![]({{ site.github.url }}/images/tutorials/Introduction_to_BEAST/data.png) \\
 _Figure 1: Data imported into BEAUti._

 [id]: fig:data1